-So I’d recommend this as a very fun and positive book for fathers to read with their boys 10 and in some cases maybe even a couple year younger if they can handle battles and lizard-like villains.
+So I’d recommend this as a very fun and positive book for fathers to read with their boys 10 and up, or in some cases maybe even a couple of years younger if they can handle battles and lizard-like villains.
 This is a fun one that will have both dad and son laughing, and turning pages quickly.
 I’m learning too, that while there are some notable distinctions between “girl books” and “boy books” if a dad really loves a book, his daughter is quite likely to love hearing him read it.
-So this could be a very good dad/daughter book too, maggot-loaf aside, with little Leeli gives daughters someone to cheer on too.
+So this could be a very good dad/daughter book too, maggot-loaf aside, with little Leeli giving daughters someone to cheer on too.

 This was so good I was thankful to discover there were three more titles in this wild and wacky series, plus a short stories collection!